v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-edge.md

 # Guided scenario - Deploy Microsoft Edge for Mobile

-By following this [guided scenario](~/fundamentals/guided-scenarios-overview.md) in the Device Management portal, you can assign the Microsoft Edge app to your users on iOS or Android devices at your organization.
+By following this [guided scenario](~/fundamentals/guided-scenarios-overview.md), you can assign the Microsoft Edge app to your users on iOS or Android devices at your organization.
 Assigning this app will allow your users to seamlessly browse content using their corporate devices.

 Microsoft Edge lets users cut through the clutter of the web with built-in features that help them consolidate, arrange and manage work content.
 Users of iOS and Android devices who sign in with their corporate Azure AD accounts in the Microsoft Edge application will find their browser pre-loaded with workplace **Favorites** and website filters you define.